dwp/govuk-casa/docs/hooks.md

 Each router exposes its own unique hooks, named in the format `<scope>.<hook>`.

-For example, to create a hook on the `journey.prerender` hook that will run for every route in the `journeyRouter`:
+For example, to create a hook on the `journey.prerender` hook that will run for every route in the `journeyRouter` router:

 ```javascript
 configure({